20411 Online Resources (2014-2015)

 Lectures and Examples Classes

-Lectures will take place on Monday at 12:00 and Tuesday at 17:00, locations TBA.
+Lectures will take place on Monday at 12:00 (Zochonis, Theatre A) and Tuesday at 17:00 (Simon Building, Theatre C).
 Students are allocated ONE examples class that will take place in the Alan Turing building (G.207) on either Monday at 13:00 or Tuesday at 12:00.
 It is important that you attend the examples class that you are allocated.

 Online Lecture Notes